ai-cluster/below-site/content/english/portfolio/your_project.md

 weight : 9
 ---

-### We will be glad and proud to present here the successfully implemented your Project by means of the newest technologies.
+### Here, we will be glad and proud to present your successfully implemented project by means of the newest technologies.